5 Most Famous Sardinian Breads

 Civraxiu

-The Civraxiu bread is the real daily Sardinian bread, eaten by everyone on the island and cooked inside the traditional calotte oven.
-It is also called “black bread” because of the ingredients used in its recipe (semolina + durum wheat flour) and because of the double leavening process needed.
-It originates in the village of Sanluri, in the middle of the Campidano Plain.
+The Civraxiu bread is one of the daily Sardinian breads, eaten by everyone on the island and cooked inside the traditional calotte oven.
+We also call it “black bread” because of its ingredients (semolina and durum wheat flour).
+It also needs a double leavening process.

 The Civraxiu bread is usually a big, heavy bread which lasts – and stays soft – for about a week and it has, therefore, always been great food for the farmers’ families who spent their days on their fields.